xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 The hierarchy problem is about something that sounds simple but is very stubborn.

-On one side, there is the electroweak scale, set by the Higgs field.
+On one side there is the electroweak scale, set by the Higgs field.
 It tells you roughly where certain particles get their mass.
 This scale is around one hundred GeV.

-On the other side, there is a very high scale such as the Planck scale, where gravity becomes strong or where new physics is expected.
+On the other side there is a very high scale such as the Planck scale, where gravity becomes strong or where new physics is expected.
 This is many orders of magnitude higher.

 If you write the equations for the Higgs in a standard way, quantum corrections try to drag its mass parameter up toward the high scale.
 To keep the observed mass small, you have to balance the bare value and the corrections to a very delicate degree.
 That looks like fine tuning.

-The question is:
+The question is

 ```txt
 Is there a good reason why this delicate balance happens,
 or is it just an unexplained adjustment of numbers?
 ```

-In the Tension Universe view, we do not try to solve the problem directly.
-Instead, we:
+In the Tension Universe view we do not try to answer this directly.
+Instead, we

 * define a number that measures how extreme the separation of scales is,
 * define another number that measures how fine tuned the parameters look,